NeuroJSON/zmat/README.rst

 ZMat is a portable mex function to enable zlib/gzip/lzma/lzip based data compression/decompression and base64 encoding/decoding support in MATLAB and GNU Octave.
-It is fast and portable, can compress a large array within a fraction of a second.
+It is fast and portable, can process a large array within a fraction of a second.

-ZMat accepts 3 types of inputs: char-based strings, uint8 arrays or vectors, or int8 arrays/vectors.
+ZMat accepts 3 types of inputs: char-based strings, numerical arrays or vectors, or logical arrays/vectors.
 Any other input format will result in an error unless you typecast the input into int8/uint8 format.
-A multi-dimensional char/int8/uint8 array is accepeted but will be processed as a 1D vector.
-One can reshape the output after decoding using the 2nd output "info" from zmat.
+A multi-dimensional numerical array is accepeted, and the original input's type/dimension info is stored in the 2nd output "info".
+If one calls zmat with both the encoded data (in byte vector) and the "info" structure, zmat will attempts to restore the original input's type and size after decoding.

 ZMat uses zlib - an open-source and widely used library for data compression.
 On Linux/Mac OSX, you need to have libz.so or libz.dylib